mr-ws22/website/weeks/weeks-overview.md

 ## Practice

-Application exercises (AE) and quaestions (Q) to practice concepts and code:
+Application exercises (AE) and questions (Q) to practice concepts and code:

 💻 Application exercises